Skip to main content

 Cash Back Rewards

-The Aspire card earns a flat 1% cash back on every purchase with no spending caps or rotating categories to track.
-While 1% is modest compared to premium rewards cards, it's significant in the bad-credit card space where most competitors — including the Indigo Mastercard, Milestone Mastercard, and Imagine card — offer zero cash back.
-For a cardholder spending $300/month, that's roughly $36/year in cash back, which can partially offset the annual fee.
+The Aspire® card earns cash back rewards* — 3% on eligible gas, groceries, and utilities, and 1% on all other eligible purchases, with no spending caps or rotating categories to track.
+While these rates are modest compared to premium rewards cards, they are significant in the bad-credit card space where most competitors — including the Indigo Mastercard and Milestone Mastercard — offer zero cash back.

-The critical caveat: if you carry a balance at 30.74%–36.00% APR, interest charges will far exceed any cash back earned.
-The rewards only provide real value if you pay your statement balance in full each month.
+The critical caveat: if you carry a balance at 36% Fixed APR, interest charges will far exceed any cash back earned.
+The rewards* only provide real value if you pay your statement balance in full each month.

-Most Aspire cardholders report initial credit limits between $300 and $500.
+Credit limits are up to $1,000 subject to credit approval.
 The exact limit depends on your credit profile and Atlanticus's underwriting assessment.
-While this is low compared to mainstream cards, it's typical for the subprime segment.
-Credit limit increases may be available after six or more months of on-time payments and responsible usage, though Atlanticus doesn't publish a specific timeline or guarantee for increases.
+Credit limit increases may be available after six or more months of on-time payments and responsible usage, though Atlanticus does not publish a specific timeline or guarantee for increases.

 Customer Complaints & Common Issues

-Common complaints about the Aspire card on ConsumerAffairs and Reddit include unexpected annual fee charges (especially when the fee varies by applicant), low initial credit limits, difficulty reaching customer service, and slow processing for credit limit increase requests.
-Some cardholders report frustration that the annual fee takes a significant portion of their available credit on a $300 limit.
-However, many reviewers also note that the card works as intended for credit building and that the cash back is a welcome bonus.
+Common complaints about the Aspire® card on ConsumerAffairs and Reddit include the annual fee structure ($85-$175 first year, $229 thereafter), credit limits up to $1,000, difficulty reaching customer service, and slow processing for credit limit increase requests.
+However, many reviewers also note that the card works as intended for credit building and that the cash back rewards* are a welcome bonus.

 Aspire vs Other Bad-Credit Cards

-The Aspire card's main advantage is its 1% cash back — no other card in this comparison offers any rewards.
-The OpenSky Secured Visa has a lower APR (22.39%) but requires a security deposit and no rewards.
+The Aspire® card's main advantage is its cash back rewards* — no other card in this comparison offers any rewards.
+The OpenSky Secured Visa has a lower APR but requires a security deposit and no rewards.
 The Indigo and Milestone cards are the most direct competitors as unsecured, no-deposit subprime cards from Concora Credit, but neither earns cash back.
-If you can pay in full each month and want rewards, Aspire is the strongest choice in this group.
+If you can pay in full each month and want rewards, Aspire® is the strongest choice in this group.

-You can apply for the Aspire Cash Back Reward Card online through the Aspire website.
-The process starts with a pre-qualification step that uses a soft credit inquiry — this lets you see if you're likely to be approved and what your specific annual fee and credit limit offer would be, without affecting your credit score.
+You can apply for the Aspire® Cash Back Rewards Mastercard online through the Aspire® website.
+The process starts with a pre-qualification** step that uses a soft credit inquiry — this lets you see if you're likely to be approved and what your specific annual fee and credit limit offer would be, without affecting your credit score.
 If you like the terms, you can proceed to the full application, which triggers a hard inquiry.
 Most applicants receive a decision within minutes.
 If approved, you'll typically receive your card within 7–10 business days.

 Frequently Asked Questions